gwax/www-gwax/posts/2006/03/predictions-for-iraq.rst

 I caught a bit of the coverage of Saddam Hussein's trial this morning on NPR on my way to work and it led me to formulate a prediction for Iraq's future.
-The most interesting part of what I caugt was that, today, Hussein asked that he alone be held accountable for the actions of his regime and that the other defendants be acquited.
+The most interesting part of what I caught was that, today, Hussein asked that he alone be held accountable for the actions of his regime and that the other defendants be acquitted.
 To some Hussein's request might seem like a noble effort but I'm inclined to suspect that Hussein is a fairly clever guy with ulterior motives.
 My prediction is this, Saddam Hussein will try to get his accomplices off and be